 Coffee is a wonderful thing.
 So are naps.
-But, ever wonder what would happen if you combined the two?
+But have you ever wondered what would happen if you combined the two?

 That afternoon slump you feel?
 It's real.
 Your blood sugar and energy start to dip after lunchtime.
 So does your core body temperature, triggering the release of the sleep-inducing hormone, melatonin.
 This is part of your body's circadian rhythm that responds to environmental cues, like daytime and nighttime, and tells your body to feel sleepy or alert.